Drx85/p5_personnal_blog/readme.md

 *   MySQL DMBS like phpMyAdmin :
 https://docs.phpmyadmin.net/fr/latest/setup.html

-*   Composer libraries are directly in the repo (PHP Mailer, Inflector, Twig)
+*   Libraries will be installed using Composer (PHP Mailer, Inflector, Twig, Michelf MarkDown)

-*   CSS libraries are called via CDN (Bootstrap 5.0.2, Font Awesome 5)
+*   CSS libraries are directly called via CDN (Bootstrap 5.0.2, Font Awesome 5)

 ### Installation

-1.  *Instructions are waiting end of project to be written*
+## Clone / Download

+1. Git clone the repository from this page. **See** [GitHub Documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

+##Database

+1. Create new Database in your favorite MySQL DMBS
+2. Import ***blog.sql*** file in this new Database

+## Config

+1. Open ***app/Config.php*** file, then replace all fields with your own information
+2. If you are missing any information, ask you webhost for SMTP and Database credentials

+## Install all dependencies
+1. Install Composer if you don't have it yet. **See** [Composer Documentation](https://getcomposer.org/download/)
+2. In your CMD, move on your project directory using cd command :
+      ```sh
+      cd your/directory
+      ```
+3. Run :
+      ```sh
+      composer install
+      ```
+All dependencies should be installed in a vendor directory.

 ## Usage

 ### Online example version

-See an example hosted by Infomaniak here : *link is waiting end of project to be created*
+Please see an hosted example version [**here**](http://deperne.fr/p5_personnal_blog/public/index.php)

 ## Contact